PLHC/option-pricer-app/README.md

 computed values.
 Any forbidden value triggers a message inviting the user to correct the given input.
 The second part displays the results of the model: prices of the put and call options and heatmaps displaying the price variations of the options if volatility and underlying price deviate in the ranges +/-10.
-The third part shows the inputs to the model corresponding to the displayed prices and heatmaps guaranteeing certainty in the provided information.
+The third part shows the inputs to the model corresponding to the displayed prices and heatmaps, guaranteeing certainty in the provided information.

 ## User controls